Learning Center

 What is point-of-sale (POS) data?

-Every purchase at every checkout at every Target or Walmart is recorded in a POS system in great detail, including time of sale, payment method, total basket value, store location, and more.
+Every purchase at every checkout is recorded in a POS system in great detail, including time of sale, payment method, total basket value, store location, and more.
 The same is true for large distributors like UNFI or KeHE, which record supplier orders, sales, inventory levels, and more.

 Most major retailers and distributors make this data available to CPG partners through vendor portals or email reports, providing important business insights to the supplier.